Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

-By now, I hope that you are now convinced that it is possible to make new discoveries in biology fairly easily by exploring freely available database.
-This can lead to insights that are worthy of publication.
+By now, I hope that you are now convinced that it is possible to make new discoveries in biology fairly easily by exploring freely available data and using freely available analysis tools.
+This can lead to insights that are worthy of publication in a quality peer reviewed scientific journal.
 As an example, [here is a research paper](https://www.ncbi.nlm.nih.gov/pubmed/14641908) that is based entirely on a systematic, yet quite simple, analysis of publicly available DNA and protein sequence data.
-Take a look at this paper.
-It didn’t require any expensive equipment or specialised laboratory, just a computer with an internet connection.
+It didn’t require any expensive equipment or specialised laboratory, just a computer with an internet connection!

 :+1: